 That has seen it weaken into the more major supports in the 62.00 area and especially of late the 61.00 area on previously higher CRUDE OIL prices and the slightly improved global outlook.
 And despite the extensive recent CRUDE OIL weakness, the latter factor continues to assist the RUBLE.
-While the next psychological level may be the 60.00 'big penny', the more prominent historic congestion is not until the 59.00 area with the mid-56.00 to mid-55.00 area below (2017 and 2018 4.5-year lows.)
+While the next psychological level may have been the 60.00 'big penny', the more prominent historic congestion is not until the 59.00 area with the mid-56.00 to mid-55.00 area below (2017 and 2018 4.5-year lows.)
+Yet the Wuhan factor along with much weaker Crude Oil prices has it back up above the 62.00 area and even the mid-63.00 area once again, with next resistance into that 65.00 area.